MA (Hons) Accountancy and Finance

 - Delivery type

-Edinburgh Business School’s MA (Hons) Accountancy and Finance is accredited by all major professional bodies in the UK.
-It prepares students for professional life and features use of Bloomberg Trading Terminals.
-Over 90% student satisfaction in NSS 2018.
+Edinburgh Business School at Heriot-Watt's MA (Hons) Accountancy and Finance degree is accredited by all major professional accountancy bodies in the UK.
+The course prepare students for professional life and features Bloomberg Trading Terminals.

 MA (Hons) Accountancy and Finance at the Edinburgh Business School is designed and taught by practising professionals and respected academics.
 It offers you the chance to develop the skills and knowledge needed for a successful career in accountancy and financial services.

-This degree develops broad understanding of the contexts in which modern accounting operates.
+This accounting and finance degree helps students to develop a broad understanding of the contexts in which modern accounting operates.
 It examines the legal and ethical contexts, introduces insight into accountancy as a profession, and analyses business entities and the capital markets in which they operate.

 Throughout this four-year degree, you will develop key accountancy expertise in a number of areas, including: